Our customers have been hired by:

 “Crisp” Resume Template

-Our “Crisp” template is fairly basic.
+“Crisp” is one of our fairly basic resume templates.
 Not too many graphics, not much color.
 Printing a simple resume like this one on ivory paper will add a nice, classy touch without risking illegibility.

 The verdict: it’s a closely fought contest, but we’ll have to give the edge to ivory paper.